bogzbonny/yeehaw/_TODO.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+01. support taffy as a layout structure.
+     - I THINK it only makes sense to only use taffy optionally within an element and keep using the Dynamic-Location.
+There is a lot of weird stuff that enforcing taffy globally makes us do.
+        - [DONE] If we are to integrate in to a new Location type which can be either DynLocationSet or TafLocation then we would need to somehow either remove the Cache on Clone or have the Cache be in a Rc<RefCel<>> (wierd)
+        - [DONE] first would need to refactor ZIndex to work in opposite order of current workings
+        - Integrate TafLocation as an Option on Pane?
+ParentPane?
+          - Have the TafLocation Simply change the DynLocation (fixed) every time it changes.
+     - model after the partial owned model https://github.com/DioxusLabs/taffy/blob/main/examples/custom_tree_owned_partial.rs
+     MISC NOTES
+        - would need to mimic some form of the "plus" function for the Taffy Style.
+          - IMPOSSIBLE needs things to just be wrapped in further containers
+          - this becomes annoying for things like grouped widgets (textbox with scrollbar...
+OR anything with labels). which will then need a wrapped into a parent pane and have the events propogated downward.
+             - the grouping of widgets would then need to fulfill the Widget interface and act like one.
+        - How would this even work for something like a menu?
+          - menu bar has a position (arbitrary).
+          - next menu expansion would need to have a position of that original arbitrary position + some offset
+             - could make the whole menu a parent pane, BUT then it would introduce a bunch of empty transparent space which would be awkward to then propogate the events downward from.
+             - Maybe could work if there was a "flatten" the tree for locations
+               - each sub-item would be a leaf of the menu-bar however a final location would be flattened down such that it was not a sub-item of the menu-bar but of the same parent the menu-bar has

 01. translate scrollable pane
      - scrollbars should be optional (can scroll with mouse wheel otherwise)
      - interaction with border pane?